 There are many bus and tram stops throughout the city, making it easier to get around in Bucharest.
 Buses, trolleybuses and trams are all run by RATB, the local public transport operator.
 Ahead of their journey, expats should purchase an Activ or Multiplu card, found at kiosks near bus stops.
 Expats can use either card on any of the three transport options, as they share a ticketing system.

 The quality of vehicles varies in Bucharest, and if a commute is crowded, expats should take care of their personal belongings.
 Bucharest is generally safe, but pickpockets are known to operate on public transport.

 Taxis in Bucharest

 When using a taxi, always check the price on the side of the vehicle.
-Once in, check that the meter is showing the same rate and ensure the driver has switched it on.
+Once in, check that the meter shows the same rate and ensure the driver has switched it on.
+Taxi drivers in Bucharest are infamous for overcharging foreigners.
 Expats unsure of how to pronounce their destination should have it written down on a piece of paper.

 Driving in Bucharest

 Driving in Bucharest is not recommended unless an expat wants to travel around Romania for sightseeing.
 The roads are in poor condition, and driving can be a harrowing experience.
 That said, public transport doesn't cover some parts of Bucharest, making a car necessary.

 Bucharest's road infrastructure wasn't designed to cater for the number of cars operating in the city.
 While it may be quicker to get somewhere by driving, finding parking in Bucharest can be challenging, and drivers often park where they like with little intervention by the police.
 Traffic in the city is also horrendous during rush hours.